Cryptonomica/arbitration-rules/Arbitration_Rules/IACC/IACC-Arbitration-Rules.EN.md

 ### Article 26

-1.In the event of an oral hearing, the arbitral tribunal shall give the parties adequate advance notice of the date, time and link or other data needed to join the videoconference.
+1.In the event of an oral hearing, the arbitral tribunal shall give the parties adequate advance notice of the date, time and link or other data needed to join the video-conference.

 2.Witnesses, including expert witnesses, may be heard under the conditions and examined in the manner set by the arbitral tribunal.